brickbots/PiFinder/docs/source/build_guide.rst

 Adjustable Dovetail Assembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you purchased a kit, the dovetail will already be assembled.
-If you print your own parts, you'll need to add heat-set inserts as pictured in the first phot below.
+If you print your own parts, you'll need to add heat-set inserts as pictured in the photo above.
 Note that the inserts must be inserted from the outside of the bottom piece, as pictured.
 The holes on the inside are not large enough for inserts, they just allow the screws to pass through into the inserts.

 See the photos below for how the pieces fit together.
 Once assembled you can loosen both screws to adjust the angle up to 40 degrees from horizontal and then secure them again.
 No need to go too tight, but a bit of friction will be required to hold the angle.